utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 Notice nothing is printed to the shell but a new file with all of the fish has appeared.
 Cool!

 Importantly, using `>` and passing the output to a file that already exists will overwrite that file.
-It your just want to add to the end of the file, you can *append* using the `>>` operator.
+If you just want to add to the end of the file, you can *append* using the `>>` operator.
 Let's append all animals that start with the letter 'E' to `fish.txt` and rename the file to `fish-plus-E.txt`

 ```
 grep '^E' animals.txt >> fish.txt && mv fish.txt fish-plus-E.txt